 In 1890, the first electric streetcar ran across the rails of the Savannah Street Railway.
-These streetcars were the marvel of the dawning electric age, and this form of transportation enabled Savannah to truly begin the extension of the city limits.
-As early as the turn of the last century, the streetcar barn was located on Gwinnett Street at Harmon where the current headquarters of the Chatham Area Transit Authority are now situated.
+These streetcars were the marvel of the dawning electric age, and this form of transportation enabled Savannah to begin the extension of the city limits.
+As early as the turn of the last century, the streetcar barn was located on Gwinnett Street at Harmon where Chatham Area Transit’s headquarters is now located.

 The early streetcars were staffed by a motorman who stood on an open platform.
-He wore a heavy wool blue coat and trousers year round.
+He wore a heavy wool blue coat and trousers through the year.
 There was no heat on board and the motorman stood in a cardboard box with rags wrapped around his feet to stay warm during the colder months.
 Passengers fared no better than the motorman as there was no heat in the streetcars.

-The electric streetcars continued to flourish through the 1920’s and 1930’s but were eventually overtaken by buses going into the 1940’s.
-In January 1946, the Savannah Electric and Power Company sold its holdings to the Savannah Transit Company (STC).
-On August 26, 1946, the last streetcar operated in Savannah.
+The electric streetcars continued to flourish through the 1920s and 1930s, but were eventually overtaken by buses going into the 1940s.
+In January 1946, the Savannah Electric and Power Company sold its holdings to the Savannah Transit Company.
+On Aug.
+26, 1946, the last streetcar operated in Savannah.
 The streetcar on this last trip was driven by motorman Luther M. Page who had been driving since 1912.
 With the dawning of the gasoline-powered city bus, Mr. Page chose to retire rather than to learn how to drive a bus.

 In 1951, the STC had a contest for the design of a new bus token.
 An azalea design was chosen and 100,000 tokens were produced.
 Passengers did not care for these tokens because they could not use a safety pin to secure the tokens on their shirt or jacket.
 A short time later, the STC ordered the azalea token with a hole punched in the center and passengers were once again happy.

 In July 1961, the Savannah Transit Authority (STA) was created by state legislation to take over for the private Savannah Transit Company.
 At that time, transit operations were still a break-even and sometimes profit-making service.
-Both nationally and locally, rising labor, fuel and equipment costs, coupled with greater automobile availability and declining passenger levels through the 1960’s and 1970’s brought on the need for federal and local subsidies to keep the buses rolling for those who still needed and/or wanted to use transit.
-With federal and local funding support, the STA was able to continue stable operations until the early 80’s when only insufficient government funding was available.
-The STA then entered the cycle of budget balancing annual fare increases and service cuts as experienced by many other transit systems around the nation.
+Both nationally and locally, rising labor, fuel and equipment costs, coupled with greater automobile availability and declining passenger levels through the 1960s and 1970s brought on the need for federal and local subsidies to keep the buses rolling for those who still needed and/or wanted to use transit.
+With federal and local funding support, the STA was able to continue stable operations until the early 1980s when only insufficient government funding was available.
+The STA then entered the cycle of budget-balancing annual fare increases and service cuts as experienced by many other transit systems around the nation.

 In March 1987, the CAT Board approved an expansion program increasing transit service as five new routes were added and service levels were improved on two existing routes.
 CAT reinstated both night and Sunday service.
 A fare reduction was instituted from 85 cents to 75 cents.
 Extensive marketing publicized the introduction of a multi-ride ticket program with convenient ticket outlets.
 A management service company was selected, and the arrival of 35 new Gillig buses changed CAT’s fleet from the oldest in the state to one of the newest in the nation.
 A new logo and color scheme were also implemented.
-During this same time, the CAT Board approved the establishment of the Teleride demand-response van service for citizens with disabilities who were unable to use the CAT fixed route bus service.
-Teleride is a shared-ride, advance reservation lift-equipped transportation service that is available to individuals with disabilities in Chatham County who are unable to use fixed route bus service as defined by the Americans with Disabilities Act of 1990 (ADA).
+During this same time, the CAT Board approved the establishment of the CAT Mobility (née Teleride) demand-response van service for citizens with disabilities who were unable to use the CAT fixed-route bus service.
+CAT Mobility is a shared-ride, advance reservation lift-equipped transportation service that is available to individuals with disabilities in Chatham County who are unable to use fixed-route bus service as defined by the Americans with Disabilities Act of 1990 (ADA).